Mortgage Interest Relief (Tax Relief at Source - TRS)

 In certain circumstances, you may claim Mortgage Interest Relief for the years 2013 to 2020 for:

-- a loan taken out in 2013 to construct your home on a site that was bought by you using a loan taken out in 2012
+- a loan taken out in 2013 to construct your home on a site that you bought using a loan taken out in 2012

 - a loan to repair, develop or improve your home, but only where: